Wolf Definition Wolf Definition 1

 Having the knowledge of phrases in parts of speech lets you define a “wolf” and discuss its appearance, behavior and actions.

-With adjectives: hungry wolf lone wolf cunning wolf alpha wolf grey wolf
+With adjectives: hungry wolf lone wolf fast wolf grey wolf

-With verbs: wolf hunts wolf howls wolf defends wolf stalks wolf runs
+With verbs: wolf hunts wolf comes wolf defends wolf runs

-With nouns (noun + noun): wolf cub wolf pack wolf habitat wolf species wolf leader
+With nouns (noun + noun): wolf cub wolf pack wolf leader wolf picture

 Idioms and Phrases with “Wolf”

-The human concepts and features of the animal, like being clever, taking risks, or being independent, are emphasized in the word “wolf” when used as an idiom.
+The human concepts and features of the animal, like being clever, taking risks, or being independent, are emphasized in the term “wolf” when used as an idiom.
 Study by examples:

 • Lone wolf — an individual who likes doing things on their own instead of in a group.